kenuiuc/sun-resumes/sun_resume.md

 ### Yelp Camp Clone (JavaScript)
 - A website that displays cluster maps and allows logined users to upload and manage campgrounds listings and reviews.
 - Implemented a full stack GIS website using NodeJS, MongDB and Mapbox
-- Used JOI for data validation and prevent NoSQL injection and cross-site scripting by sanitize-html,using express-session for session management.
+- Build middleware to achieve the data validation by JOI and prevent NoSQL injection and cross-site scripting by sanitize-html, using express-session for session management.
 - Deployed the website on AWS ECS with Docker.

 ### Facebook Clone (Java)